redmeetsblue/online-political-fundraising/README.md

 ```
 #####Section III - Linking to redmeetsblue

 Your fundraising page can be fully customized to look like your webpage.
-You should replace any donate buttons or links, with your fundraising url (The page used for making a contribution)
+You should replace any donate buttons or links on your webpage, with your fundraising url (The page used for making a contribution)

 You should also include links to your fundraising page from:
 * Links from Social Media pages